headlines-toolkit/ht-countries-firestore/README.md

 A Firestore implementation for the `ht_countries_client` interface, part of the Headlines Toolkit project.
 This package provides concrete methods for fetching, creating, updating, and deleting country data stored in Cloud Firestore.

-**Note:** This software is licensed under the [PolyForm Free Trial License 1.0.0](LICENSE).
-Use is permitted only for evaluating the software for less than 32 consecutive days.

 ## Features

 *   Implements the `HtCountriesClient` abstract class.